Your Multidisciplinary Treatment Team for Endometriosis

 Are there any studies demonstrating the effectiveness of a multidisciplinary approach?

 Several case studies have indicated the importance and effectiveness of implementing a multidisciplinary approach for better outcomes.
-For example, the European Society of Human Reproduction and Embryology (ESHRE), in its endometriosis diagnosis and treatment guideline, emphasizes the need for an individualized, multidisciplinary approach to perform advanced laparoscopic surgery and laparotomy.
+For example, the European Society of Human Reproduction and Embryology (ESHRE), in its endometriosis diagnosis and treatment guideline, emphasizes the need for an individualized, multidisciplinary approach to performing advanced laparoscopic surgery and laparotomy.

 A 2016 study involving 87 women diagnosed with severe endometriosis evaluated the management outcomes of an MDT and the impact of surgical treatment on the patients’ quality of life.
 The results showed improvements in pain scores and improved quality of life, six and 12 months post-treatment.
 They also confirmed the benefits of streamlined, holistic patient management in a multidisciplinary setting enabling the women to make informed decisions between medical and surgical management.